 Role definition of academic officers -- The provost and the academic deans hold the responsibility to develop and implement policies and procedures that support academic freedom.

-Role definition for department chairpersons or directors – Since a department chairperson or divisional director could potentially find him/herself on either side of a controversial matter with regard to faculty, staff, or student activities, the chairperson or director shall not be put in the position of final decision-making but will participate in open communication and leadership of a decision-making process.
+Role definition for program directors – Since a program director could potentially find him/herself on either side of a controversial matter with regard to faculty, staff, or student activities, the director shall not be put in the position of final decision-making but will participate in open communication and leadership of a decision-making process.

 Ad hoc Academic Freedom Review committee –